 7.2 Any criminal and administrative offenses will be reported to the police.

 8. Filming, Photography and Taping

-8.1 Ticket Holders consent to being photographed, filmed or taped for journalistic purposes (according to § 9 Austrian Data Protection Act), which may then be commercialised (TV and radio broadcasts, photo, video, audio etc.).
-If the Ticket Holder appears on photographs, films, recordings or images authorised by the Organiser, he agrees that the Organiser or third parties appointed and/or authorised by the Organiser (e.g. TV stations) shall have the right to broadcast, publish, license by every current or future technical procedure and use any such photographs, films, recordings or images of a Ticket Holder, without requirement of the payment of money, without limits of time and space or other form of consideration in perpetuity provided that the personal interest of the Ticket Holder is not improperly offended.
-In this context, the Organiser is entitled to grant third parties the right of utilisation.
+8.1 Ticket Holders consent to being photographed, filmed, or taped for journalistic purposes (cf. § 9 Austrian Data Protection Act), which may then be commercialised (TV and radio broadcasts, photo, video, audio etc.).
+If the Ticket Holder appears on photographs, films, recordings or images authorised by the Organiser, s/he agrees that the Organiser or third parties appointed and/or authorised by the Organiser (e.g. TV stations) shall have the right to broadcast, publish, license by every current or future technical procedure and use any such photographs, films, recordings or images of a Ticket Holder, without requirement of the payment of money, without limits of time and space or other form of consideration in perpetuity provided that the personal interest of the Ticket Holder is not improperly offended.
+In this context the Organiser is entitled to grant third party right of utilisation.

 8.3 Images, video and sound recordings, descriptions, results and/or statistics of the Event taken by a Ticket Holder cannot be used for any purpose other than for private and domestic purposes and a Ticket Holder may not license, broadcast or publish video and/or sound recordings on the internet, radio, TV or other present or future technologies, and may not exploit images, video and/or sound recordings for commercial purposes under any circumstances.

 8.4 The Ticket Holder shall grant the Organiser the right of utilisation on pictures or videos showing scenes of a sports competition as soon s/he exploits these commercially (e.g., monetised YouTube channel).

 9. Final Provisions